chialab/dna/docs/get-started.md

     }
 }

-customElements.define('blog-post', BlogPost, {
+define('alert-dialog', AlertDialog, {
-    extends: 'article',
+    extends: 'dialog',
 });
 ```

 </div>
 </details>

-In the example above, a new instance of `BlogPost` inherits all class methods and properties, but its `tagName` will be `ARTICLE`.
+In the example above, a new instance of `AlertDialog` inherits all class methods and properties, but its `tagName` will be `DIALOG`.

 > **Note**
 > Extending builtin elements also preserves accessibility and usability features: extending the `BUTTON` element will make the component reachable and clickable via keyboard navigation without setting `role` and `tabindex`.